deepakbackuply/softaculous_api/cpanel/guide/create_clone.md

 ## Installation clone using Softaculous API Guide

-This document explains how to clone an installation using Softaculous API.
+This guide explains how to clone an installation using Softaculous API.

 ### via cURL